harvey-builds/03-customer-analysis/README.md

-# Data science on produt and customer
+# Data science on product and customer data
-Analysis of customer base using R
+Product and customer analysis using R